 In the past, most women stayed at home to take care of domestic chores such as cooking or cleaning.
 Women's liberation and feminism have meant that this situation has been transformed and in contemporary society women are playing an almost equal role to men in terms of work.
 This has had significant consequences, both in terms of the family, for example by improving quality of life and increasing children's sense of independence, and also for society itself with greater gender equality.

 The main reasons behind the increase of women in the workplace are women's liberation and feminism.
-The women's liberation movement originated in the 1960s and was popularised by authors such as Simone de Beauvoir.
-As a consequence of this, new legislation emerged, granting women equal rights to men in many fields, in particular employment.
+The women's liberation movement originated in the consequence of this, new legislation emerged, granting women equal rights to men in many fields, in particular employment.
 Because of feminist ideas, men have taken up roles which were previously seen as being for women only, most importantly those related to child rearing.
 As a result of this, women have more time to pursue their own careers and interests.